Skyman12/SteamSaleServer/README.md

   * Start server
   *

 The SteamGames.json file was used for testing.
 It contains the list of all the steam games with their appids.
-The current server pulls directly from the http api.
+The current server pulls directly using an http request.